Cynthia Lummis: Tenure

 Lummis conducted an accounting change by raising the interest rate on the $100 million in Wyoming banks, which reduced Wyoming's expected budget deficit in 1999 by over $5 million.
 She also planned a 1% increase on the interest yield of Wyoming's $2.6 billion permanent fund, which would raise $26 million per year.
 She served on the Wyoming Board of Land Commissioners alongside Governor Geringer, Secretary of State Meyer, Auditor Max Maxfield, and superintendent of public instruction Judy Catchpole.
 During her tenure, the Permanent Mineral Trust Fund rose to over $2 billion for the first time.

-In April 2001, Lummis announced a conflict of interest involving her role as treasurer of the Arp and Hammond Hardware Company, which she claimed had existed since December 2000 but had existed since April 2000.
+In April 2001, Lummis announced a conflict of interest involving her role as treasurer of the Arp and Hammond Hardware Company, which she claimed had existed since December 2000.
+A different document indicated that it had actually existed since April 2000, but Lummis insisted that the second form was in error.
 She and other Republican statewide officials were accused of trying to expand their powers at the expense of Governor Dave Freudenthal, but denied the claims.
 Lummis claimed that she was the person responsible for the increase in Wyoming's investments during her tenure as treasurer, but Freudenthal said that no one person could take credit for the increase.

 As a member of the Wyoming Canvassing Board, Lummis voted unanimously alongside the three other members against a recall of the ballots cast in Natrona County during the 2002 United States House of Representatives election.
 Even though the results in Natrona County could not overturn the statewide results, they would determine which county was placed first on the ballot.
 Lummis initially supported a recount, but changed her mind after Mary Ann Collins, the Natrona County Clerk, told her that all of the ballots had been counted.

 Lummis and all other statewide officials in Wyoming attended the first inauguration of George W. Bush.
 During the 2004 presidential election, she served as one of Wyoming's 28 delegates to the Republican National Convention.
-Lummis was the only statewide official from Wyoming to attended Bush's second inauguration.
+Lummis was the only statewide official from Wyoming to attend Bush's second inauguration.
 She served as the chair of Ray Hunkins's campaign during the 2006 gubernatorial election.